 The container exits once the backup job is finished and, with the --rm option used when starting it, it is removed after it exits.

-4. Restart the server container, which also restarts the restored server:
+4. Restart the server container, which also restarts the restored server: (sudo is required in root mode.)

-'''

 podman restart dfm-mysql

-'''